 3. Medical expenses and health savings accounts.

 You can deduct the amount of your medical and dental expenses that exceed a certain percentage of your adjusted gross income.
 For many years, the percentage was 7.5%.
-However, starting in 2013, this percentage goes up to 10% (except for people over 65 years old who are exempt from the increase until 2017).
-So starting in 2013, if your AGI is $100,000, you can deduct your medical expenses only if and to the extent they exceed $10,000.
+In 2013, this percentage went up to 10% (except for people over 65 years old who are exempt from the increase until 2017).
+Starting in 2013, if your AGI is $100,000, you can deduct your medical expenses only if and to the extent they exceed $10,000.
 Eligible expenses include both health insurance premiums and out-of-pocket expenses not covered by insurance for both you and your dependents.
 Unless your medical expenses are substantial, however, your medical expenses will probably fall below the AGI percentage limitation, meaning you won't be able to deduct anything.

 If you have a qualified Health Savings Account (HSA), you can deduct your contributions to the account, and you don't have to pay tax on any interest you earn from the account.
 To establish an HSA account, you must have a high-deductible health plan that qualifies under the HSA rules.
 You can use money in your HSA account to pay almost any kind of health-related expense.